 - More able pupil

 Here is the website link: Additional Support Needs

 Specific Learning Difficulties including Dyslexia/Dyscalculia/Dysgraphia/Dyspraxia

 We provide small specialised tutorials to meet the individual needs of the Child and Young Person.

-Strategies and Resources used include: Dyslexia Institute’s Units of Sound, Indirect Dyslexia Cloud, individual class support, provision of readers and scribes, visual stress assessment and provision of coloured overlays, initial screener for dyslexia.
+Strategies and Resources used include: Dyslexia Institute’s Units of Sound, Indirect Dyslexia Cloud, individual class support, provision of readers and scribes, visual stress assessment and provision of coloured overlays, an initial screener for dyslexia.

 Strategies for identifying dyscalculia include: GL assessment, classroom observations.
-Support can include: in class support; Maths on track resources and Dybuster Calcularis.
+Support can include: in-class support; Maths on track resources and Dybuster Calcularis.

 Additional Assessment Arrangements

 We provide support for pupils who need Additional Assessment Arrangements in the classroom and for SQA exams.
 This can include ICT, Reader, Scribe and/or extra time.

 Through the GIRFEC process, we support pupils in creating and implementing the Child and Young Person’s Plan for a variety of Additional Support Needs including Emotional and Behavioural Difficulties, Bereavement and loss, mental health issues and other learning disabilities.
 This Child and Young Person’s plan may include an Individual Educational Programme (IEP).
 At each stage, the Pupil Voice is very important since it is the Child and Young Person’s own learning.
 We have built into the process at each stage for this to happen and be recorded.